Water Shortage

 Reducing Water Disruptions: Testing Municipal Readiness and Public Resilience during Rand Water’s Critical Maintenance

 We have entered the cooler months of May to July, a period with generally reduced water consumption due to lower temperatures.
 Rand Water has strategically scheduled critical maintenance on its key infrastructure during this time to minimise disruptions and better manage the potential impacts on water supply.
-The primary aim of the planned essential maintenance… Continue reading Reducing Water Disruptions: Testing Municipal Readiness and Public Resilience during Rand Water’s Critical Maintenance
+The primary aim of the planned essential maintenance is to increase system capacity, and enhance plant availability, reliability and operational efficiency.
+In essence, it is intended to strengthen the resilience and adaptability of…

 Chinese Companies Assist In Kenya’s Water Recycling Efforts To Mitigate Water Scarcity